Integrability for the spectrum of Jordanian AdS/CFT: The Jordanian-twisted spin chain

 with periodic boundary conditions on the nearest-neighbour Hamiltonian densities, i.e.~$h_{J,J+1}=h_{J,1}$.
 Here $\psi(x)$ is the digamma function and $\mathbb{J}$ is a two-site operator defined implicitly through $\mathbb{J}(\mathbb{J}+1)=\Delta(X\cdot X)=\Delta(\h^2-\tfrac{1}{2}(\e\f+\f\e))$, with the dot product defined through the Cartan-Killing form, and the coproduct $\Delta:V_j\rightarrow V_{j}\otimes V_{j+1}$ the Hopf-algebraic operation extending the action of algebra generators to more than one tensor site.
 For the untwisted chain, the coproduct is canonical, i.e.~$\Delta(X)=X\otimes 1+1\otimes X$.

-Although the Hamiltonian \eqref{eq:sl(2)_hamiltonian} is invariant under global $\alg{sl}(2,\mathbb{R})$ transformations (since each $h_{j,j+1}$ depends only on the two-site Casimir), its diagonalisation is far from straightforward.
-To tackle the spectral problem one must instead employ integrability techniques.
+While the Hamiltonian \eqref{eq:sl(2)_hamiltonian} is invariant under global $\alg{sl}(2,\mathbb{R})$ transformations (since each $h_{j,j+1}$ depends only on the two-site Casimir), its diagonalisation is far from straightforward.
+To tackle the spectral problem one can however employ integrability techniques.
 These introduce an auxiliary space $\mathsf{a}$, typically chosen to be the simplest finite-dimensional representation of $\alg{sl}(2,\mathbb{R})$, i.e.~with generators $X_\sfa$ acting through standard matrix operations as

 The key object is then the auxiliary-physical $R$-matrix (also called Lax-transport matrix)

 where $u \in \mathbb{C}$ is arbitrary and called the spectral parameter.
 It is used to construct the main spectral objects of integrability: the monodromy $T_{\mathsf{a}} (u)$ and transfer $\hat{\tau} (u)$ matrices, respectively defined as